 For more information on the Cambridge International A Level Marine Science (9693) please click here.

 This course has been running since 2012 and our results speak for themselves.
-94% of our students obtain a B grade or higher.
-28% of our students obtain an A* and our candidates scored Best in the World in 2015 and 2016.
+92% of our students obtain a B grade or higher.
+33% of our students obtain an A* and a further 33% obtain an A. We are proud to report that our candidates scored Best in the World scores in 2015, 2016 and 2018.

 The Marine science A-level is split into two parts, the first part; the AS-level and the second; the A2 level.
 The AS level investigates the scientific study of the sea and its related ecosystems whilst the A2-Level looks at human activities and how we impact and rely upon the ocean.